MikuX-Dev/dotfiles/README.md

 To use these dotfiles on Arch Linux, follow these steps:

-1. Clone the repository
+1. Clone the repository,
 ```
 git clone https://github.com/MikuX-Dev/dotfiles.git
 ```

-2. Install the necessary dependencies for each configuration.
-For example, if you're using the yay AUR helper:
+2. Execute the setup script,
 ```
 chmod +x setup.sh && ./setup.sh
 ```